 Looking for more about the 1920s?
 Check out some of our analyses of one of the most iconic 1920s books, The Great Gatsby.
 Read an in-depth guide of the era or analyze the roles of money and materialism or the American dream in the novel.

 The 1920s are only a small part of US history, and you'll need to know all about the 20th century and beyond.
-These study guides for the SAT subject test and the AP US History test will help expand your knowledge and prepare you for the tests.
+This study guide for the the AP US History test will help expand your knowledge and prepare you for the test.

 Have friends who also need help with test prep?
 Share this article!